AdobeDocs/campaign-standard.en/help/sending/using/about-sending-messages-with-campaign.md

 snippet: y
 ---

-# About sending messages with Campaign{#about-sending-messages-with-campaign}
+# Get started with testing and sending {#about-sending-messages-with-campaign}

 Once you have defined the target and created the content of a message, you need to test and approve content, personalization, rendering and configuration, and make sure everything is correct before sending the message to the main target.